APNA Position: Violence Prevention

 - Workplaces should assure wide-spread adoption of the CDC’s Preventing Multiple Forms of Violence: A Strategic Vision for Connecting the Dots (2016).

-- Leadership should provide and implement strategies for the PMH nurse to address and manage microaggression and support initiatives which address diversity, equity, and inclusion.
+- Leadership should provide and implement strategies for the PMH nurse to address and manage microaggression and support initiatives which address cultural humility, diversity, equity, and inclusion.

 Violence Prevention via Staff Engagement

 A growing body of evidence supports the concept that nurses can prevent violence by actively engaging with individuals and identifying signs of distress related to possible violence (Polacek et al., 2015).
 Elaborating on that principle, Ray et. al. (2011 and 2017) described nursing protocols designed to partner with patients in management of violent impulses.
 Using these ideas, nurses can engage patients who have suicidal and self-injurious thoughts and help them to identify alternative coping skills.
 This relationship, based on engagement, can inspire hope and reduce the feelings of isolation, ultimately reducing self-injurious and suicidal impulses.
 Additionally, forming a relationship based on engagement is equally important with patients who are agitated, violent or disruptive.
 PMH nurses should implement care plans based on helping the patient control impulses, while also meeting the patient’s perceived needs.
 These interventions provided in a caring relationship form the basis of an alliance and help to facilitate early interventions with risky behaviors before they occur.